 Indications for: REBLOZYL

 Treatment of anemia in adults with beta thalassemia who require regular red blood cell (RBC) transfusions.
-Treatment of anemia failing an erythropoiesis stimulating agent and requiring ≥2 RBC units over 8 weeks in adults with very low to intermediate-risk myelodysplastic syndromes with ring sideroblasts (MDS-RS) or with myelodysplastic/myeloproliferative neoplasm with ring sideroblasts and thrombocytosis (MDS/MPN-RS-T).
+Treatment of anemia without previous erythropoiesis stimulating agent use (ESA-naïve) in adults with very low- to intermediate-risk myelodysplastic syndromes (MDS) who may require regular RBC transfusions.
+Treatment of anemia failing an ESA and requiring ≥2 RBC units over 8 weeks in adults with very low- to intermediate-risk myelodysplastic syndromes with ring sideroblasts (MDS-RS) or with myelodysplastic/myeloproliferative neoplasm with ring sideroblasts and thrombocytosis (MDS/MPN-RS-T).

 Limitations of Use: